To get started there are a few key things you need to do:

 6. Open a company bank account

-With your EIN and the corporate paperwork we provide – articles, by-laws, or operating agreements – you will open a company bank account.
+With your EIN and the corporate paperwork we provide – articles, by-laws, or operating agreements – you will need to open a company bank account.
 (Know that banks will not open an account without the EIN.)
 It is very important that you run your business activities through a business bank account.
 Co-mingling personal and business monies through your personal account can get you in trouble.

 7. Set up your books or hire a bookkeeper